Enjoy Tortellini Marinara Zucchini Bake (Wt. Watchers), a meatless casserole, with cheese tortellini, sauce, zucchini, spinach, & mozzarella!

 Scroll Down For A Printable Recipe Card At The Bottom Of The Page

 Diced fresh zucchini and chopped onions are cooked in olive oil on medium high heat for about 5 minutes (the veggies will be very lightly browned).
 Minced garlic is added to the skillet, stirred in, and cooked for another minute.

-Fresh baby spinach leaves, 1 cup of marinara sauce, and seasonings are added to the skillet.
-Ingredients are stirred well.
-The spinach can be added in small batches… it looks like a LOT of spinach going in the skillet, but it will definitely wilt down!
+Add fresh baby spinach leaves, 1 cup of marinara sauce, and seasonings to the skillet.
+Stir well.
+The spinach can be added in small batches.
+It looks like a LOT of spinach going in the skillet, but it will definitely wilt down!

-The skillet is covered, and mixture is simmered for 2-3 minutes, until the spinach has fully wilted.
-At this point, additional salt and pepper can be added, to suit your taste.
+Cove the skillet and simmer the veggies for 2-3 minutes, until the spinach has fully wilted.
+At this point, you can add additional salt and pepper, if you wish, to suit your taste.